markgw/uh-nlp2021/docs/week6/index.md

 ## Exercise 9: Human Evaluation

 >**Submit to Moodle** your answers to the following questions.
 A few sentences each is sufficient.
 > 1. What kinds of questions would you ask if you were to conduct an intrinstic human evaluation of the restaurant description task?
-> 2. Can you come up with an extrinsic human evaluation for the task, perhaps with some minor modification but still using the same underlying meaning representations?
+2-3 questions is sufficient.
+> 2. You are giving human judges a generated restaurant description together with the corresponding restaurant's menu, its location on a map and a sample of its customer reviews.
+Each judge then tells you whether, in their opinion, the text matches the info they have.
+Why is this task an instrinsic evaluation?
+> 3. You modify the above procedure.
+Instead of one info package, you now give the judges multiple slightly different info packages of which only one is the one corresponding to the restaurant.
+The judges are then asked to identify which info package the generated description corresponds to.
+Why is this task an extrinsic evaluation?
-> 3. Read Section 4.2 from the [Findings of the E2E NLG Challenge](https://arxiv.org/pdf/1810.01170.pdf) paper.
+> 4. Read Section 4.2 from the [Findings of the E2E NLG Challenge](https://arxiv.org/pdf/1810.01170.pdf) paper.
 How did seq2seq systems compare to others in terms of naturalness and quality?
+Do these results differ from the automated evaluations?
-> 4. Do you think quality (~correctness) or naturalness is more important for a system describing (perhaps recommending) restaurants?
-Come up with an example of both a system where correctness is much more important than fluency/naturalness, and one where the reverse holds true.
+> 5. Come up with at least one example of both a system where correctness is much more important than fluency/naturalness, and one where the reverse holds true.
 You don't have to limit your examples to the restaurant domain.